iml130/sola/README.md

 ## Academic Attribution

-If you use it for research, please include one of the following references in any resulting publication.
+If you use it for research, please include the following reference in any resulting publication.

 ```plain
 @inproceedings{detznerSOLADecentralizedCommunication2023,